statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 1.3.
 Date on which keel was laid or ship was at a similar stage of construction .....

 1.4.
-Length (L) <sup>#</sup> metres .....    <sup>#</sup> Completed only in respect of ships constructed on or after 1 January 2016, which are specially designed, and used solely, for recreational purposes and to which, in accordance with regulation 13.5.2.1, the NO<sub>x</sub> emission limit as given by regulation 13.5.1.1 will not apply.
+Length (L) <sup>#</sup> metres .....   * Completed only in respect of ships constructed on or after 1 January 2016 that are specially designed, and used solely, for recreational purposes and to which, in accordance with regulation 13.5.2.1 and regulation 13.5.2.3, the NO<sub>x</sub> emission limit as given by regulation 13.5.1.1 will not apply.
 ### *2. Control of emissions from ships*

 2.1.  *Ozone depleting substances* (regulation 12)